Add To Favorites

 Soft color wash fruits adorn notes of thanks to those who help support healthy eating habits.

 Add dimensional details, such as apple or watermelon seeds, with markers.
-If you save and dry real seeds from the fruit you eat, you can glue them to the card with Crayola School Glue for an extra touch of texture.
+If you save and dry real seeds from the fruit you eat, glue them to the card with Crayola School Glue for an extra touch of texture.

-Inside each card, write a thank-you note (or a request "please, could we have...") to a food-service worker at your school.
+Inside each card, write a thank-you note (or a request "please, could we have...") to a food-service worker at school.
 National School Lunch Week in October is the ideal time.
-Others who might enjoy receiving Fabulous Fruits thank-you notes are fruit growers, produce market workers, refrigerated truck drivers, dieticians, and the person at home who prepares your meals!
+Others who might enjoy receiving Fabulous Fruits thank-you notes are fruit growers, produce market workers, refrigerated truck drivers, dieticians, and the person at home who prepares meals!

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.